twin-digital/appadap/actions/promote-vercel-build/README.md

 # promote-vercel-build

-This action finds a staged production Vercel deployment by commit SHA and promotes it to the live production domain.
-It resolves git refs to commits, validates CI status, finds the exact deployment using Vercel's API, and promotes it using the official Vercel promotion system.
+This is an opinionated action for promoting Vercel deployments to production.
+It finds a staged production Vercel deployment by commit SHA and promotes it to the live production domain.
+The action resolves git refs to commits, validates CI status, finds the exact deployment using Vercel's API, and promotes it using the official Vercel promotion system.

+**Note:** This action is designed for a deployment workflow where production builds are staged first, tested, and then explicitly promoted.

 ## Usage